Taras Bulba-Borovets: First UPA

-Borovets proposed raising a 40,000-strong partisan army under this arrangement, but the proposals were not acted upon by the Germans and remained on paper.
+Borovets proposed raising a 40,000-strong partisan army under this arrangement, but the proposals were not acted upon by the Germans and remained only on paper.

 Ukrainian People's Revolutionary Army

-On February 22, 1943, Borovets began formal negotiations with the leadership of the OUN-B to unite Ukrainian nationalist movements.
-The proposal under discussion was for Borovets's Ukrainian Insurgent Army (UPA) to become the military organization of the unified forces, with OUN-B representatives joining the general staff.
+On February 22, 1943, Borovets began negotiations with the leadership of the OUN-B to unite Ukrainian nationalist movements.
+The discussed proposal was for Borovets's Ukrainian Insurgent Army (UPA) to become the military organization of the unified forces, with OUN-B representatives joining the general staff.
 Borovets rejected the OUN-B's demand that he subordinate his forces to their command and objected to their totalitarian ideology.
 In May, the OUN-B terminated the negotiations and began applying the name "UPA" to its own armed detachments.
-As a result, on July 20, 1943, Borovets' UPA changed its name to the Ukrainian National Revolutionary Army (UNRA) to differentiate itself.
+As a result, on July 20, 1943, Borovets' UPA changed its name to the Ukrainian National Revolutionary Army (UNRA) to differentiate itself from the OUN-B's own army.

 Borovets opposed the use of terror against national minorities, particularly the Poles.
-Despite his official position, he could not prevent the escalation of the ethnic conflict, and some of his units were involved in anti-Polish actions.
-After Borovets refused to subordinate his movement to the OUN-B, his troops were attacked by OUN-B forces; some units were destroyed, and others were forcibly incorporated into the OUN-B's structure.
-His wife, Anna Opochens'ka, was presumably captured and killed by OUN-B members.
+Despite his official position, some of his units were involved in anti-Polish actions.
+After Borovets refused to subordinate his movement to the OUN-B, his troops were attacked by OUN-B forces, with some destroyed and others incorporated into the OUN-B. His wife, Anna Opochens'ka, was presumably captured and killed by OUN-B members.
 Borovets and his remaining men were forced to withdraw into territory controlled by Soviet partisans to escape the OUN-B. In September, this group was defeated in the region, and he escaped.
 On October 5, 1943, Borovets ordered his remaining troops to disband and go underground.
 In November, he left his small group of remaining forces and went to Warsaw to seek negotiations with the Germans.